Vickyyn/joke-forum-api/README.md

 - talk about same, but how a FK constraint would be represented in column of SQLAlchemy field
 - can do SQL screenshot and explanation
 - e.g. backpopulating and foreign key method

+- R9: what database is planned to be, based on eRD
+- R8: what the app database ended up with in its code, whatever is in the finished app's models & schemas
+- R9 should talk about b in db terms - tables, columns, relationships, primary/foreigh keys, etc
+- R8 should talk about SQLAlchemy models and Marshmallow schemas

 ## 9. Discuss the database relations to be implemented in your application
 - discuss at DB level using DB terminology